movidius/ncappzoo/CONTRIBUTING.md

 # Contributing to the Neural Compute App Zoo (NC App Zoo)

-We are glad you want to contribute with a model and/or software for the Intel® Movidius™ NC App Zoo.
+We are glad you want to contribute with a model and/or application for the ncappzoo.
 This is a great way to help the developer community.
-We encourage submissions from any and all developers interested in the Intel® Movidius™ Neural Compute Stick (Intel® Movidius™ NCS).
+We encourage submissions from any and all developers interested in the  Intel<sup><sup><sup>®</sup></sup></sup> NCS 2 or the original Intel<sup><sup><sup>®</sup></sup></sup> Movidius<sup><sup><sup>™</sup></sup></sup> NCS.

 ## Submitting a Pull Request
-To contribute a new app or neural network for the NC App Zoo, fork the repository and add (commit) any of the following new subdirectories containing your content (your content could contain any or all of the following):
+To contribute a new app or neural network for the ncappzoo, fork the repository and add (commit) any of the following new subdirectories containing your content (your content could contain any or all of the following):
 - apps/(new app name)
-- caffe/(new caffe network name)
+- networks/(new network name)

-- tensorflow/(new tensorflow network name)
+Note: the caffe, and tensorflow directories are for legacy comptibility and new networks should be placed in the networks directory

-Your application code goes under **apps**, any neural network that you have been working with for the Intel Movidius NCS will go under **caffe** or **tensorflow** as appropriate for the framework used.
+Your application code goes under **apps**, any neural network that you have been working with for the NCS/NCS 2 will go under **networks**.

-After you have committed changes to your fork of the App Zoo (always commit using the --signoff option as described in the Contribution Licensing section below), create a pull request for the new directories to be pulled into this repo (the NC App Zoo repository).
+After you have committed changes to your fork of the ncappzoo (always commit using the --signoff option as described in the Contribution Licensing section below), create a pull request for the new directories to be pulled into this repo (the ncappzoo repository).

 ## Content Guidelines
 The guidelines for what each directory should contain are as follows.